-The Charles H. Faulkner Travel Awards are awarded each Fall in an annual departmental competition.
-Up to four (4) $500 awards are distributed to anthropology graduate students presenting papers or posters, preferably at national and/or international meetings.
+The Charles H. Faulkner Travel Awards are awarded each Fall and Spring in a departmental competition.
+Each Fall and Spring semester, up to two (2) $500 awards are distributed to anthropology graduate students presenting papers or posters, preferably at national and/or international meetings.
 Open to all graduate students in the Department of Anthropology.

 The Department of Anthropology may also match, up to $200, travel awards provided by the Graduate School.
 In addition, the College of Arts & Sciences may match up to $100 for travel funds awarded by the department (once per student per academic year).
-Additional funding for travel is available through the Graduate Student Travel Fund administered by the Graduate Student Senate http://gss.utk.edu/travel-awards/.
+Additional funding for travel is also available through the Graduate Student Travel Fund administered by the Graduate Student Senate: https://gss.utk.edu/gss-travel-awards/